26 people fatally electrocuted by fallen power cable in Kinshasa

 “I share the immense pain of the families.
 My thoughts are also with all the injured,” the prime minister said.

-Congo’s national association of architects said the Kinshasa market tragedy could have been avoided and was the result of mistreatment of planning regulations.
+Congo’s national association of electricians said the Kinshasa market tragedy could have been avoided and was the result of mistreatment of planning regulations.

 DRC government ministers visited the scene of the accident in an expression of solidarity, and government spokesperson Patrick Muyaya announced that the local authorities had begun the relocation of the affected Kinshasa market.